AdityaCoppisetti/robotic-arm/journal.md

 however i do want to use the angle to my advantage because then i would be able to hide the wires and the power supply behind the board

+here is the board with the mount and on a 45 degree angle